 Ethics committees in at least five states have issued advisory opinions regarding online friending of attorneys by judges.
 All but one of the states to have addressed the question has come out on the side that friending an attorney who may appear in the judge’s courtroom is not, per se, impermissible, provided that the judge complies with the rules of ethics in all other respects, including impartiality.
 (Committees in Ohio South Carolina, and North Carolina have issued advisory opinions that permit judge-attorney friending; Florida’s ethics body concluded that such friendships were not appropriate).

 But the story addressed in Lauren’s post, above, deals with a separate issue–specifically, whether the existence of a Facebook friendship between a judge and a party requires the judge recuse himself as a matter of course.
-Although the Pennyslvania court seems to have decided the answer to this query is “yes,” I am not convinced that it is quite that simple.
+Although the Pennyslvania court seems to have decided the answer to this query is “yes,” it is an issue that will be evolving as the role of social media becomes more ingrained in society.

 We would love to hear your thoughts on the issue–can a judge who is Facebook friends with a party (plaintiff or defendant) remain impartial or should he be required to recuse himself because of that online connection?